ar-sht/arduino-pet-feeder/README.md

-# arduino-pet-feeder
+# Arduino Pet Feeder

-This is a repo to keep track of the code for the IoT pet feeder created with Isabel Xiong, Samanyu Rao, and Arjun Desch at EMU's techathon.
+This is a repo to keep track of the code for the IoT pet feeder created with Isabel Xiong, Samanyu Rao, and Arjun Desch at EMU & Spark's Techathon.

 ---